soupi/learn-haskell-blog-generator/src/08-testing.md

 A quasi-quote has the form `[quoter| string |]`, where the quoter is the name of the function providing the syntax we wish to use, and the string is our input.

-In our case, we user the quoter `r`, and write any string we want, with multi-lines and unescaped strings!
+In our case, we use the quoter `r`, and write any string we want, with multi-lines and unescaped strings!
 We could use this to write the tests [we previously wrote](04-markup/01-data_type.html#exercises):